ItsTusharbz/aws-notes-obsidian-/Notes/EC2.md

   - Workloads with flexible start and end time

 ##### Dedicated host
-- Physical server with EC2 instance capacity fully
+- Physical server with EC2 instance with full capacity
 - Allows you to address compliance requirements and use your existing server bound software licenses (per socket, per core , per - VM software licenses)
 - Purchasing options
   - on-demand